k7f/ascesis/README.md

 ces Main { a => b + c } // equivalently, b <= a => c
 ```

-Node identifiers occuring in a rule need not be unique.
-Next is a
+Node identifiers occuring in a structural rule need not be unique.
-valid definition of a three-way choice,
+Next is a valid definition of a three-way choice,

 ```rust
 ces Main { b <= a => c <= a => d } // equivalent to a => b + c + d